-We know that dog fighting is illegal, but many believe that it shouldn’t be.
-What exactly goes into training these canines?
+We know that dog fighting is illegal, but some people still believe that it shouldn’t be.
+What exactly goes into training fighting canines?
 Which breeds are used in these fights?
 Is the training harsh?
-In this article, we take a look into the violent, but sometimes lucrative, industry of fighting dogs.
+In this article, we take a look into the violent but sometimes lucrative industry of fighting dogs.

 Dogs are trained to fight from a very early age.
 But before the training even begins, there is breeding.
-Fighting dogs have been bred over centuries with the most vicious dogs commanding the highest prices for their offspring.
-While most people can recognize a pit bull as a fighting dog right off, fewer know that there are many other breeds, including Dalmatians, which are bred and used as fighting dogs.
+Fighting dogs have been bred over centuries, with the most vicious dogs commanding the highest prices for their offspring.
+While most people can recognize a pit bull as a fighting dog right off, fewer know that there are many other popular “fighting dog breeds,” including Dalmatians, which are bred and used as fighting dogs.

 How Fighting Dogs Are Trained: The Grim Reality

-The life of a bait dog is horrible.
+The life of a bait dog is a cruel one.
 He is used, repeatedly, to train fight dogs the commands and fighting techniques they need to know.
 This continues until the bait dog is finally dead or sustained injuries that don't allow him to do “the job” anymore.
 A bait dog can be kept alive for several training sessions, but when his usefulness is over, he will be given to a fight dog for a kill or will be drowned or strangled by the owners.

-The mouth of bait dogs are usually tapped shut so they cannot bite the more valuable fight dog.
-A bait dog experiences broken bones, severe lacerations and other injuries until his short life mercifully comes to an end.
+The mouths of bait dogs are usually tapped shut so they cannot bite the more valuable fighting dog.
+A bait dog experiences broken bones, severe lacerations, and other injuries until his short life mercifully comes to an end.
 Occasionally, other pets like cats or rabbits will also be used as bait animals for training fighting dogs.

-Dog trainers also use treadmills or other apparatus to walk the dogs and build cardiovascular health.
+Dog trainers also use canine treadmills or other apparatus to walk the dogs and build their cardiovascular health.
 Many times, cats, rabbits, and bait dogs will be used to lure the dogs around a running pen.
 After the exercise is complete, the dogs will be given the lure to kill.

 In most cases, because fighting dogs are disposable, their wounds are often not properly cared for, as that will cost more money.
 It's cheaper for the dogfighter to find another animal to use.
-Fighting dogs also cannot be taken to a vet due the illegal nature of what they are forced to do.
+Fighting dogs also cannot be taken to a vet due to the illegal nature of what they are forced to do.
 Veterinarians would likely report the owner to the authorities.
 Thus, these dogs are often euthanized.

 Dog fighters often look for statistically “scary” dogs as those breeds are often stronger and may be genetically predisposed to aggression.
 Fight dogs must be smart and obedient.
 They will learn commands such as stop, come, and attack.
 Many of these commands are given as hand signals.
-Dogs are also socialized around people, to some extent, to keep them from getting startled by the crowds during to fight.
+Dogs are also socialized around people, to some extent, to keep them from getting startled by the crowds during a fight.

 Dogs that don't make the cut

 Dog fighters will choose the breeds carefully and often go after banned dog breeds that are now illegal to own in some countries because of their breeding and dog fighting history.
 A fight dog will usually have at least two test fights before two years of age, with under-performing dogs becoming bait dogs.
-Dog fights often last until the death, with even winning dogs succumbing to injuries.
+Dog fights often last until death, with even winning dogs succumbing to injuries.

 There is a lot of money in dog fighting.
 ASPCA and other sources report that anywhere from $20,000 – $30,000 can be made from a single dogfight.
-If you have a champion fighting dog that survives many fights, people will pay you big bucks for the privilege of breeding their female dog with him.
+If you have a champion fighting dog that survives many fights, people will pay big money for the privilege of breeding their female dog with him.
 Also, the gambling involved in the “sport” brings in high payouts to winners and bookies alike.

-Dog fighting is a criminal act that appeals to people in criminal organizations like gangs and street groups.
+Dog fighting is a criminal act that appeals to people in criminal organizations and gangs.
 In countries where it is still legal (such as Russia, Japan, Honduras, and some others, according to AnimalLaw), it is considered a sport like any other.
-However, through education and awareness, activists around the world are hoping to ban the sport in every country.
+However, through education and awareness, activists around the world are hoping to ban this cruel “sport” in every country.